West Virginia University: Athletics

-and the 21st in the NCAA DI Men's Soccer RPI ranking with 13-2-7.

-Rifle

-With a total of 26 individual NCAA National Champions and 20 team NCAA National Championship titles, West Virginia University's rifle team is the most successful rifle program in the history of the NCAA.
-Their most recent National Championship as a team was won in 2017.
-The Mountaineers compete in the Great America Rifle Conference where they have won 11 regular-season conference championships.
-The team's home matches take place at the WVU Rifle Range which opened in 2010.
-Virginia Thrasher, who won a gold medal in the women's 10-meter air rifle at the 2016 Summer Olympics, was on the Mountaineers rifle team from 2015 to 2019.

 Marching band

 The West Virginia University Mountaineer Marching Band is nicknamed "The Pride of West Virginia."
 The 340-member band performs at every home football game and makes several local and national appearances throughout the year.

 Fanbase

 The WVU student section perform the first down cheer at a home football game.

 In a state that lacks professional sports franchises, West Virginians passionately support West Virginia University and its athletics teams.
-Men's basketball head coach Bob Huggins, a former Mountaineer basketball player who was born in Morgantown, stated that the "strong bond between the university and the people of West Virginia" is a relationship that is difficult for non-natives to understand.
+Former men's basketball head coach Bob Huggins, a former Mountaineer basketball player who was born in Morgantown, stated that the "strong bond between the university and the people of West Virginia" is a relationship that is difficult for non-natives to understand.